 Manage your expectations about the trail

-Be warned: don’t expect comfort and cleanliness when you are walking the Inca Trail.
+Be warned: don’t expect comfort and cleanliness when you are walking the Inca Trail!
 You’ll be camping on the trail and it’s the rough sort of camping, not the glamping sort.

 There are occasional toilets, but none of them will be clean and fully functioning (the toilets on the trail are up there with the worst toilets I’ve seen anywhere in the world).
 Some campsites have showers, but the showers will have queues and the water will be shockingly cold.

-I suggest you get used to the idea that you will be grimy and unhygienic for a few days, and that you will most likely pee outside.
+In preparing for the Inca Trail, I suggest you get used to the idea that you will be grimy and unhygienic for a few days, and that you will most likely pee outside.

-Also, don’t count on good weather: there are wet seasons and dry seasons, but it can rain any time.
+Also, don’t count on good weather: there are wet seasons and dry seasons, but it can rain at any time.
 You might avoid bitter disappointment by preparing yourself in advance for views you had looked forward to being obscured by clouds.

-For me, I didn’t see the famous view of Machu Picchu from the Sun Gate – it was too misty.
+For example, I didn’t see the famous view of Machu Picchu from the Sun Gate – it was too misty.
 And a friend could barely even see Machu Picchu when they got there because it was shrouded in clouds.
 So my advice is to make the most of the clear views you do get, and expect some to be hidden from you.